x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 As many cryptographic algorithms that are considered to be quantum-resistant, HBS have several pros and cons regarding their practical usage.
-On the positive side they are considered to be secure against a classical as well as a quantum adversary, a secure instantiation of HBS may always be built as long as a cryptographically secure hash function exists.
+On the positive side they are considered to be secure against a classical as well as a quantum adversary, and a secure instantiation of HBS may always be built as long as a cryptographically secure hash function exists.
 While key generation and signature generation may take longer than classical alternatives, fast and minimal verification routines can be built.
 The major negative aspect is the statefullness of several HBS.